GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 Former SCIM-Client versions used to deal with `BaseClientResponse<T>` objects and it was not possible to read the entity as an instance of a class other than `T` (usually `T` being User or Group) because the response was already fully consumed.
 This usually led to errors like "Stream closed".
 Newer client allows you to read the response as many times as you need without restriction of type parameter `T` as the underlying response stream is buffered by default.

 ## Additional Features of SCIM Service

-SCIM standard is concerned with two types of resources, namely, Users and Groups.
+The SCIM standard is concerned with two types of resources, Users and Groups.
 However, according to spec, the service can be extended to add new resource types.
 Particularly, Gluu Server implementation of SCIM contains the additional resource types "FIDO 2.0 device" and "FIDO u2f device" (formerly known as "FIDO device").

-Fido 2.0 devices are enrolled in Gluu Server by means of the `fido2` custom interception script while Fido u2f devices correspond to the `u2f` script.
-Since Fido 2.0 has u2f support, u2f devices are treated generally as 2.0 devices if they were enrolled by using the `fido2` script.
+Fido 2.0 devices are enrolled in Gluu Server through the `fido2` custom interception script, while FIDO U2F devices correspond to the `u2f` script.
+Since FIDO 2.0 has U2F support, U2F devices are treated generally as 2.0 devices if they were enrolled by using the `fido2` script.

 ### FIDO U2F Devices

-A FIDO u2f device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO u2f](https://fidoalliance.org) standard.
+A FIDO U2F device represents a user credential stored in the Gluu Server LDAP that is compliant with the [FIDO u2f](https://fidoalliance.org) standard.
 These devices are used as a second factor in a setting of strong authentication.
 Examples of FIDO devices are [u2f security keys](../authn-guide/U2F/) and [Super Gluu devices](../authn-guide/supergluu/).

 Having FIDO devices as one of resource types allow application developers querying, updating and deleting already existing (added) devices.
 Addition of devices do not take place through the service since this process requires direct end-user interaction, ie. device enrolling.

 The following is a summary of features of a Fido Device SCIM resource: